1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

   Everything should move smooth.
 Check out the chapter ["Axes"](hardware/axes.md) for further information.
   *If no movement occurs at all*, check if the belonging motor is working.
   Check if the wiring is correct and if the connectors are plugged in at the motor and the mainboard correctly.
-  If that's the case, you could measure the cables using a multimeter to check if there's a broken cable maybe.
+  If that's the case, you could measure the wires using a multimeter to check if there's a broken wire maybe.
 - the **z-axis**, check the belonging wheels of the x-axis gantry which run along the z-axis aluminum frame.
   Are the wheels in the perfect position, can they turn how they're supposed to?
   Is the lead screw system assembled correctly?